-Jacobs University is the premier choice for international students wanting to study abroad in Germany, with a highly diverse student population, host family program and state-of-the-art facilities.
-The university’s academic focus is on subjects around the areas of Mobility, Health and Diversity.
+Jacobs University is a top choice for international students wanting to study abroad in Germany, and especially to get a Bachelor’s degree.
+The student population is highly diverse, there’s a host family program and state-of-the-art facilities.
+The university focuses on academic subjects around the areas of Mobility, Health and Diversity.
 With a large number of study programmes specifically tailored to international students, special care and dedication is taken to ensure that time spent studying at Jacobs University is as productive and fulfilling as possible.

-Jacobs is a private university with a residential campus; that means they offers on-site accommodation to their students.
+Jacobs is a private university with a residential campus; that means they offer on-site accommodation to their students.
 These facilities are on a full-board basis and come with 24-hour security.
-The annual tuition fee for their Bachelor’s and Master’s programmes is 20,000 euros, and room and board for the academic year are set at 6,000 euros, but optional for Master’s degree students.
-As the number one choice for international students in Bremen, Jacobs University enjoys an excellent reputation with employers in the region and in Europe, ensuring that a degree from Jacobs will set you on course for a successful future ahead.
+Expect tuition fees of up to 20,000 per year - a good deal considering what you’ll get - plus room and board for undergrad students (it’s optional for the Masters).
+As a number one choice for international students in Bremen, Jacobs University enjoys an excellent reputation with employers in the region and in Europe, ensuring that a degree from Jacobs will set you on course for a successful future ahead.

-If you are looking for practice-oriented education, then the University of Applied Sciences Bremen could be the right choice for you.
-Courses on offer at the University of Applied Sciences range from Aerospace Engineering and Architecture to Social Work.
+If you prefer a practice-focused education, then the University of Applied Sciences (Hochschule Bremen) could be the right choice for you.
+Though this university offers an increasing number of English-language courses, it is advised that you have some knowledge of German.
+Courses on offer at the University of Applied Sciences range from Aerospace Engineering ✈️ and Architecture 📐 to Social Work 🧑🤝🧑.

 An enchanting city where future innovation sits right alongside medieval charm, you will find much to see and do during your time as a student in Bremen.
 Like many European cities, Bremen has an aesthetically pleasing old town, full of quirky buildings, winding paths, and an abundance of cafes and bars.